rpavelka6/LiftOffProject/README.md

-# LiftOffProject

-This project will automate and store data from property inspections done pre-purchase.
-The data will then be available to create a budget analysis and scope of work if the property is purchased.
-Currently all of that data has to be entered again upon purchase.

 ### Overview
 My Inspector Estimate app will allow pre-purchase inspectors from Vinebrook Homes to complete the pre-purchase inspection electronically.
 The inspector will add the items that need to be brought up to Vinebrook standards and then a budget estimate for the job will be calculated.
 This budget estimate will be sent to the broker of the property purchase.
 If the broker does purchase the house the inspector will be able to create a Scope of Work directly from the information already stored in the database eliminating the need to retype the information collected during the inspection.